XyrenTheCoder/iso6.9-1.2beta/README.md

 To get your id, run `?userinfo` or `auserinfo` (slash commands also works) in any servers with Dyno or Arcane and copy your bot's client ID.

-# Commands (for 08122021b and below versions only)
+# Commands (for 08122021b and below versions only as this is the base version of iso6.9)
 - Use `]chelp` to get command list.

 - Moderation commands:
-> [kick, ban, unban, mute, unmute, purge]
+> [kick, ban, unban, mute, unmute, purge] and more

 - Informative commands:
-> [ping, serverinfo, userinfo, serverlist, morebots]
+> [ping, serverinfo, userinfo, serverlist, morebots] and more

 - Misc commands:
-> [snipe(channel), edit_snipe(global), 8ball, null, fstab, roll, say]
+> [snipe(channel), edit_snipe(global), 8ball, null, fstab, roll, say] and more

 # Commands (for 13122021a only)
 - Use `]help` to get command list.

-- Moderation commands:
-> [kick, ban, unban, mute, unmute, purge, warn] and more

-- Informative commands:
-> [ping, serverinfo, userinfo, serverlist, morebots] and more

-- Misc commands:
-> [snipe(channel), edit_snipe(global), 8ball, null, fstab, roll, say, sus, notify] and more
+- Added more moderation commands

+- Added more informative commands

+- Added more misc commands

 # Commands (for 15122021c and every next updates)
 - Use `]help` to get command list.

-- Moderation commands:
-> [kick, ban, unban, mute, unmute, purge, warn] and more

-- Informative commands:
-> [ping, serverinfo, userinfo, serverlist, morebots] and more

-- Misc commands:
-> [snipe(channel), edit_snipe(global), 8ball, null, fstab, roll, say, sus, notify], and more

-- Math commands:
+- Added math commands:
 > [sum, subtract, multiply, divide, power, squareroot] and more

-- Advanced Math commands:
+- Added advanced Math commands:
 > [quadratic, straightline] and more

+# Commands (for 22122021a and every next updates)
+- Use `]help` to get command list, use `]ahelp` to get alias list.

+- Added admin commands (use `sudo help` to see detailed command list)

+***AND MORE COMMANDS WILL BE ADDED!
+(NOT ALL COMMANDS ARE LISTED HERE)***

 # Features
 - Successfully transferred some of iso.bot's original commands